• Skip to main content

 • Stir in chocolate chips.

-• Please note that cookie dough should be a little sticky but if it's too wet, mix in 1 tsp more flour.
+• Please note that cookie dough should be a little sticky but if it's too wet, mix in 1 teaspoon more flour.

 • Cover and chill dough in fridge for about 20 minutes to make it easier to handle and prevent over-spreading during baking.